Proxyeconomics, the inevitable corruption of proxy-based competition: Competitive societal systems

-However, despite the similarity in the arguments in these diverse competitive systems, and the profound implications for societal welfare, we lack a coherent theory of the underlying processes.
-We believe this has two main reasons, one empirical, one theoretical due to restrictive disciplinary boundaries.
-A general empirical problem is posed by an inherent complexity/ambiguity gradient from the abstract societal goal to the quantitative proxy measures.
-Specifically, the aspects of the societal goal that are most difficult to clearly define or quantify are precisely those aspects in which proxy and goal may diverge.
-Accordingly, much of the evidence suggesting a corruption of practices tends to be qualitative, voiced in interviews, editorials and surveys \citep{Fochler2016, Baker2016, Hicks2015, Wilsdon2015}.
-Additional goal aspects may be costly to assess or become apparent only after long time frames.
+Despite the similarity in the arguments in these diverse competitive systems, the extensive evidence, and the profound implications for societal welfare, we lack a coherent theory of the underlying processes.
+We believe this has two main reasons, one empirical, one theoretical.
+A general empirical problem is posed by an inherent complexity/ambiguity gradient between proxy and goal.
+Specifically, the aspects of the societal goal which are most easily quantified are most likely to be captured in the proxy, biasing corruption toward whatever is difficult to quantify.
+Accordingly, much of the evidence suggesting a corruption of practices tends to be qualitative, voiced in interviews, editorials and surveys \cite{Fochler2016, Baker2016, Hicks2015, Wilsdon2015}.
+Additional goal aspects may be costly to assess or only become apparent in the long term.
 Such aspects can be quantified as alternative proxies and will remain unaffected by corruptive pressures as long as they play a minor role in competition.
-For instance scientific reproducibility and aspects of financial risk taking play a minor role in competition and may present a quantitative measure of corruption \citep{OpenScienceCollaboration2015, Benabou2016}.
-Another potential quantitative measure of divergence are specific readouts of corruption, such as retraction counts \citep{Brembs2013} or implausibly small sample sizes \citep{Smaldino2016}.
+For instance scientific reproducibility, long term costs of excessive financial risk taking and environmental degradation play a minor role in competition and thus provide a quantitative measure of corruption \cite{OpenScienceCollaboration2015, Benabou2016}.
+Additional potential quantitative measures are specific readouts of corruption, such as retraction counts \cite{Brembs2013} or small sample sizes \cite{Smaldino2016}.
+The current revolution in data-science promises to provide ample testing ground for the present theory \cite{Fire2018}.
 However, due to the complexity of societal systems any individual study providing evidence in any of these domains remains difficult to interpret in isolation.
-Accordingly, a coherent theoretical foundation may help by linking evidence and predictions across studies.
-The second challenge to a comprehensive theory of proxy-based competition is the transdisciplinary nature of the problem.
-We identify three fundamental questions such a theory must address, or building blocks it must specify, traditionally treated in separate disciplines.
-Importantly, all three questions arise directly from the core problem of proxy based competition in societal systems (Fig. \ref{Fig1}):\\\\ 1.
-What is the informational relation between proxy measures and the societal goal, in the space of all possible practices/actions? \\ 2.
-How do individual agents make decisions, given potentially conflicting information and value dimensions? \\ 3.
-How does selection/ cultural evolution affect the system? \\